According to the Nebraska filing instructions, active duty pay is taxed only by the state where you are a legal resident.

 - Select Active Military for the Special Filing Status

-- Go to Change Filing Status from MFJ to MFS for state purposes only
+- Begin on Change Filing Status from MFJ to MFS for state purposes only

 - Do you want to changes the state filing status from MFJ to MFS - Select "Yes"